neutrinojs/neutrino/docs/middleware/neutrino-middleware-start-server/README.md

 const server = require('neutrino-middleware-start-server');

 // Use with default options, starting the server
-// for a single-configured entry-point neutrino.use(server);
+// for the main entry point, neutrino.options.entry neutrino.use(server);

 // Usage with custom server file to start